 Cases of peri-implantitis can be more problematic, which is rarer, is a condition that can even touch the bone tissue and seriously damage the stability of the implant.

 In any case, these are almost exclusively causal complications due to inflammation or wear of the materials.
 Common complications, in general, to any type of procedure.

 If you are in need of a solution to replace any missing teeth call Timothy H. Kindt, DDS at (480) 939-5818 to make an appointment and find out what options we feel would be best for you.
 While an implant is typically the best solution for anyone with missing teeth, as they act as a root and preserve bone integrity, they are not for everyone.
+There are different dental implant materials suited for different people.
 To find out if implants are right for you and to find out if you are a good candidate, give us a call today!